WetHat/MarkdownToHtml/markdown/2.3.1/about_MarkdownToHTML.md

 ## Conversion Template Customization

-> Simple Markdown to HTML conversions and static site projects are based
+> Simple Markdown to HTML conversions performed by [`Convert-MarkdownToHTML`](Convert-MarkdownToHTML.md)
+> and static site projects created by [`New-StaticHTMLSiteProject`](New-StaticHTMLSiteProject.md) are based
 > on very similar conversion templates.
-These templates
+>
-> reside in a directories with the following structure:
+> In both cases the template directories have following structure:
 >
 > ~~~
 > <root>                 <- template root directory